 Remember fudgsicles, those chocolate ice cream-on-a-stick treats from childhood?
 They still sell them.
 Those ice cream bars are highly processed with over 16 ingredients on the label.
 They also contain barley, dairy, and three different kinds of sugar — sugar, corn syrup, and high fructose corn syrup.
 What if you could make a healthier fudgsicle at home?
 One that was actually good for you and good tasting, that had the same creamy chocolate texture you remember from your childhood?
 What if it cost you less money and tasted even better than the store-bought version?

 You can make these at home.
 These dairy-free, low-sugar fudgsicles can be mixed up in less than 5 minutes, from just 4 ingredients.
-They have rich chocolate fudge flavor and a creamy texture, like you remember.
+They have a rich chocolate fudge flavour and a creamy texture like you remember.
 And they are good for you with a healthy serving of fruit.
-If you like the flavor of banana fudge ice cream you will love these dairy-free fudgsicle bars.Print
+If you like the flavour of banana fudge ice cream you will love these dairy-free fudgsicle bars.Print

 4 ingredient fudgsicles are healthier and easy to make at home.
 You’ll need an ice pop mold and a blender for this easy recipe.

 - 2 tablespoons Torani dark chocolate syrup*

 - 1 cup coconut milk, canned, full fat